-The Learn about our partner schools and programsprograms connect volunteers and service learners to opportunities in local schools.
+The Youth Initiative connects volunteers and service learners to opportunities in local schools.
 Our goal is to help neighborhood youth be successful in school and prepared for college and career.
 Academic assistance is our primary focus, however we also support theocial emotional growth and development of youth through mentoring and enrichment activities.

 Each quarter we place over 150 Seattle U students in our K-12 Partner Schools: Bailey Gatzert Elementary, Washington Middle, and Garfield High School.
 All new volunteers and service learners are required to attend an orientation and to complete the K-12 Service Application prior to serving in a SUYI K-12 Partner School.
 Find more information and the link to the application on ConnectSU.